-Budgeted cost: £39,000
+Budgeted cost: £41,000

-Activity Evidence that supports this approach Challenge number(s) addressed Classcharts- Rewards, behaviour, detentions and attendance trends are tracked by one system accessible to parents Parental engagement Moderate impact for very low cost based on extensive evidence EEF suggests a highly targeted and diagnostic approach to pupil premium.
-1,2,3,4 Rewards model To motivate students and communicate success effectively to parents Parental engagement Moderate impact for very low cost based on extensive evidence £ £ £ £ £ 1,2,4 Specialist Pastoral support team (3 FT staff with attendance, wellbeing and behaviour support training) Parental engagement Moderate impact for very low cost based on extensive evidence £ £ £ £ £ 1,4 Administration and maintainence of DfE laptop scheme EEF and government evidence states: "Research has found that disadvantaged pupils have been worst affected by the impact of the pandemic" Lack of access to IT equipment is fundamental to accessing online learning.
-Young Carers support Mentoring Low impact for moderate cost based on moderate evidence £ £ £ £ £ 1,4 SLT/ senior staff mentors for students with poor progress in Year 11 Mentoring Low impact for moderate cost based on moderate evidence £ £ £ £ £
+Activity Evidence that supports this approach Challenge number(s) addressed Classcharts- Rewards, behaviour, detentions and attendance trends are tracked by one system accessible to parents Parental engagement Mederate impact for very two cost based on extensive every ender EEF suggests a highly targeted and diagnostic approach to pupil premium.
+1,2,3,4 Rewards model To motivate students and communicate success effectively to parents Parental engagement E 1,2,4 Specialist Pastoral support team (3 FT staff with attendance, wellbeing and behaviour support training) Parental engagement Moderate impact for very low cost based on extensive evidence (E) 1,4 Administration and maintenance of DfE laptop scheme EEF and government evidence states: "Research has found that disadvantaged pupils have been worst affected by the impact of the pandemic" Lack of access to IT equipment is fundamental to accessing online learning.
+We retain and reuse these resources as best we can, and as they reach obsolescence, we replace them to provide our most vulnerable students with a laptop where possible on a case by case basis.
+1,4 Young Carers support group and Oaklands Armed Forces Group Mentoring Low impact for moderate cost based on moderate (E, E, E, E) (A, A, A) (A, A) 1,4 SLT/ senior staff mentors for students with poor progress in Year 11 Mentoring Low impact for moderate cost based on moderate

-Total budgeted cost: £212.000
+Total budgeted cost: £192.000